benbalter/benbalter.github.com/_posts/2021-08-26-how-i-re-over-engineered-my-home-network.md

 2. Run `ansible-playbook playbook.yml --inventory hosts.yml` from my laptop
 3. Sit back and wait until I have a fully configured PiHole running in about 5-10 minutes

-Best of all, since Ansible is idempotent by design, upgrading the underlying distribution, updating dependencies, pulling fresh Docker images, and resolving any configuration drift is as simple as repeating step two above and re-running the playbook.
+Best of all, since Ansible is idempotent by design, upgrading the underlying distribution, updating dependencies, pulling fresh Docker images, and resolving any configuration drift is as simple as repeating step two above to re-run the playbook.

 Here's the minimum playbook you should use to set up Docker Compose on your Raspberry Pi: